jim-easterbrook/Photini/code/doc_src/source/introduction/introduction.rst

 If you have git installed on your computer, and are familiar with its use, then the best way to download it will be to clone the repository.
 This will make it easier to update your copy when new features are added or bugs are fixed.

-If you prefer to download a single archive file, go to the `Github download page <https://github.com/jim-easterbrook/Photini/downloads>`_ and click on "Download as zip" or "Download as tar.gz".
+If you prefer to download a single archive file, go to the `Python Package Index (PyPI) <http://pypi.python.org/pypi/Photini>`_ and download the zip or tar.gz file.
 Save the file on your computer, then extract all the files in it in the usual way.

 The next task is to install the various dependencies.